 9. Three Legal Strategies to Pay Less Capital Gains Tax

 Knowing the rates is only half the job.
 The other half is structured planning around when you redeem, how much you book in a year, and how you offset.
+One step many investors skip before applying any of these strategies: if you hold multiple equity funds, first run a portfolio overlap check to identify which funds are holding the same underlying stocks.
+If two funds share 60-70% of their portfolio, the exit decision is straightforward regardless of tax consequences.
 Here are three strategies every equity mutual fund investor should know.

 Strategy 1: The ₹1.25 lakh annual harvest